KARL SPIESS. 1891–1945

 Two self-portraits of the photographer Karl Spiess

 On April 14th, 2018 the Karl Spiess book was launched in Canada.
 Author Dietmar Riemann was in attendance from Germany.
 Please see the official invitation for details or our facebook page.
-Selected prints and copies of the book are available for sale at bulgergallery.com, abebooks.com, amazon.ca and amazon.com.
+Selected prints and copies of the book are available for sale at bulgergallery.com, abebooks.com, amazon.ca, amazon.com and the National Gallery Bookstore.

 Dietmar completed a book tour in Germany.

 Grandson Carl Spiess was interviewed